davyker/vocaldm/README-VOCALDM.md

 ## Usage

 There is not yet a checkpoint for VocalDM which produces the desired output.
+Some unaligned outputs can be found in vocaldm-test-gens

 ## Model Architecture